woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 PostGIS includes the ``shp2pgsql`` tool for converting a single or multiple shapefiles into database tables.

 .. note:: This section uses the command line utility ``shp2pgsql`` and optionally the graphical utility ``pgAdmin``.
-These tools may not be automatically present, depending on the type of installation of OpenGeo Suite.
+These tools may not be automatically present, depending on the type of installation of Boundless Suite.
 Please see the :ref:`intro.installation` section for information on how to install these tools for your platform.

 How It Works
 ------------